mozilla-l10n/styleguides/docs/cs/general.md

 Note, include the terminal punctuation in hyperlink if the entire text in the UI is linked.
 Do not include the terminal punctuation in the hyperlink if the link is within running text or only part of the sentence is linked.

-In texts, do not forget on a space after a period at the end of a sentence.
+In texts, do not forget a space after a period at the end of a sentence.
 Spaces need to be also written after (but not before) colons or semicolons.
 Text inside brackets is not separated by spaces from them, but the correct placement of spaces is right before the opening and after the closing bracket only.

 * [Internetová jazyková příručka: Tečka](http://prirucka.ujc.cas.cz/?id=160)
 * [Internetová jazyková příručka: Dvojtečka](http://prirucka.ujc.cas.cz/?id=161)